-National Mill Dog Rescue pledged to put an end to the cruelty of the commercial dog breeding industry, more commonly known as puppy milling.
+National Mill Dog Rescue pledged to put an end to the cruelty of the commercial dog breeding industry, more commonly known as puppy mills.
 Through rescue and education, NMDR continues in its life-saving work while enlightening the public about the truth of pet store puppies.
-NMDR has taken a national approach to their rescue and adoption efforts and they have rescued and placed over 8,400 mill dogs since their inception in 2007.
+NMDR has taken a national approach to their efforts and they have rescued and placed more than 13,000 mill dogs since their inception in 2007.
 These dogs are now living as cherished family members across the United States.